Pregnancy Food List

 Bananas

-Bananas are rich in potassium and vitamin B6.
-They help regulate blood pressure, reduce muscle cramps, and provide quick energy.
+Bananas help reduce muscle cramps and provide quick energy.

 Avocados